Fair allocation of a multiset of indivisible items: Existence of complete EF allocations when items are plentiful

-In this section, we show that if agents have \emph{distinct} additive valuations, then a complete EF allocation always exists as long as there are \emph{enough} items of each type in the multiset to be allocated.
+In this section, we prove \cref{thm:intro_EF_0modr}.
+Let $V_1,\dots,V_n$ be the valuations of the agents and let $v_1,\dots,v_n$ be the corresponding item-value functions.
 Let $x_{i,a}$ denote the number of items of type $a$ allocated to agent $i$.
 It is a complete EF allocation if and only if

 We call these the \emph{EF} constraints, the \emph{positivity} constraints, the \emph{completeness} constraints, and the \emph{integrality} constraints respectively.
 Let $\b v:=(v_1,\ldots,v_n)$, and let $\Delta(\b v,\b m)\subseteq \mathbb R^{nt}$ denote the feasible set of the LP relaxation of this problem with the integrality constraints removed.
-The main result of this section is the following: \begin{theorem} If the valuations $V_1,\ldots,V_n$ are additive and pairwise distinct, then there is an $r\in\mathbb N$ such that as long as $m_a\ge r$ for all $a\in[t]$, $\Delta(\b v,\b m)$ contains an integer point. \end{theorem} This is a restatement of \cref{thm:intro_EF}.
-We will prove \cref{thm:EF} in the next subsection.